 While the increasing intensity of international trade may even stimulate institutional diversity, the global rules underlying financial integration and the regime of intellectual property rights have acted in the reverse direction.
-Unbounded capital mobility and the global enforcement of intellectual property rights came about in the 1990s after the fall of the socialist regimes, and they were formalized with the 1994 institution of the World Trade Organization (WTO) and the annexed TRIPS (Trade-Related Aspects of Intellectual Property Rights) agreement.
+Unbounded capital mobility and the global enforcement of intellectual property rights came about in the 1990s after the fall of the socialist regimes, and they were formalized with the 1994 institution of the WTO and the annexed TRIPS (Trade-Related Aspects of Intellectual Property Rights) agreement.
 Financial globalization has not only had the effect of introducing uniform, and often minimum standards, in the realm of finance; it has also applied a great deal of pressure on countries to reduce various forms of social protection (Rodrik 2011).
 It has greatly contributed to reducing the possible set of capitalist varieties, increasingly restricting their features to those compatible with the evaluations of international capital markets.
-The global regime of intellectual property rights has played an equally important, even if not similarly evident, role in the reduction
+The global regime of intellectual property rights has played an equally important, even if not similarly evident, role in the reduction of the biodiversity of the organizational equilibria underlying the different varieties of capitalism.

-We saw above how Braverman maintained that the monopoly over knowledge to control each step of the labor process and its mode of execution is a characteristic feature of capitalism.
+We saw in section 4 how Braverman maintained that the monopoly over knowledge to control each step of the labor process and its mode of execution is a characteristic feature of capitalism.
 However, not even Braverman mentioned the most extreme and significant step in this monopolization process: the privatization of knowledge and its direct transformation into the most valuable proprietary asset of the firm.
-This process, which has characterized the last two decades, motivates the addition of the word 'intellectual' to the term 'monopoly capitalism' used by Harry Braverman (Pagano 2012b).
+This process, which has characterized the last outlined in Pagano (1991) and, with a different terminology, in Hall and Soskice (2001).

+two decades, motivates the addition of the word intellectual to the term monopoly capitalism used by Harry Braverman (Pagano 2012b).